 Academic qualifications equivalent to a BSc degree is recommended.

-1. Math exercises will be posted online one week before the
+1. Simple math exercises will be posted online one week before

-course starts to allow the students to revise basic concepts.
-Basic
+the course starts to allow the students to revise very basic

-math classes on fundamental concepts will also be offered during
+concepts.
+Basic math classes on fundamental concepts will also be

-4. The course is run in collaboration between University of Copenhagen, Technical University of Denmark, Lund University and Roskilde University.
+4. The course is run in collaboration between University of Copenhagen and The Technical University of Denmark.

 Feedback will be given during individual meetings, where the teacher responsible discusses in a one-to-one setting with the student.
 The goal is to adjust expectations to build confidence and inquisitive experience throughout the course.